Military of the Han dynasty: Armour

 Han armour was similar to the armour used by the Qin dynasty with some variations and improvements.
 Soldiers wore suits of lacquered rawhide, hardened leather, bronze, iron, or steel, and came in varieties such as scale and lamellar.
 Helmets came as rawhide or hardened leather caps that were sometimes supplemented by a layer of metal lamellar, or made of metals such as iron or steel.
 Some riders wore armour and carried shields and some horses were at least partially armored, but substantial cataphract-like armor with comprehensive armor covering the entire horse is not attested to in writing until the late 2nd century.

 During the late 2nd century BC, the government created a monopoly on the ironworks, which may have caused a decrease in the quantity and quality of iron and armour.
 Bu Shi claimed that the resulting products were inferior because they were made to meet quotas rather than for practical use.
 These monopolies as debated in the Discourses on Salt and Iron were abolished by the beginning of the 1st century AD.
-In 150 AD, Cui Shi made similar complaints about the issue of quality control in government production due to corruption: "...not long thereafter the overseers stopped being attentive, and the wrong men have been promoted by Imperial decree.
+By the late Eastern Han Dynasty, political corruption caused a decline in the discipline and efficiency of the administration, which in turn had a detrimental effect on the quality of weapons.
+During the decline of the Eastern Han Dynasty in 150 AD, Cui Shi made similar complaints about the issue of quality control in government production due to corruption: "...not long thereafter the overseers stopped being attentive, and the wrong men have been promoted by Imperial decree.
 Greedy officers fight over the materials, and shifty craftsmen cheat them...
 Iron [i.e. steel] is quenched in vinegar, making it brittle and easy to... [?]
 The suits of armour are too small and do not fit properly."

 Composite bows were considered effective against unarmoured enemies at 165 yards, and against armoured opponents at 65 yards.

 References to "great shields" mention they were used on the front line to protect spearmen and crossbowmen.
 Shields were also commonly paired with the single edged dao and used among cavalrymen.